SharkSnack/shiren-5/content/items/weapons.md

 ### Sturdy Hammer

-Obtained by clearing <a href="/shiren5/dungeon/bizarre-tower">Bizarre Tower</a>.<br/>Can only be used in dungeons that allow carry-in items, so there's no reason to use it as a main weapon.<br/>Its ability is identical to Old Mallet, but simply never breaks.
+Obtained by clearing <a href="/dungeons/bizarre-tower">Bizarre Tower</a>.<br/>Only usable in dungeons that allow carry-in items, so there's no reason to use it as a main weapon.<br/>Its ability is identical to Old Mallet, but simply never breaks.

 <table class="itemDetailsTable">
   <tbody>